pgate1/SNES_on_FPGA/TangNano20K/Readme_SNES_TangNano20K_en.txt

 - Usage

-Write the ROM to the microSD card and insert it into the Tang Nano 20K (If you have save data, please write it second).
+Write the ROM to the microSDHC card and insert it into the Tang Nano 20K (If you have save data, please write it second).
-Supports microSD cards of 32MB to 2GB formatted in FAT16.
+Supports microSDHC cards of 4GB to 32GB formatted in FAT32.

 After connecting Tang Nano 20K and PC with USB cable, Write SNES.fs in SRAM mode.